root-project/root/docbook/users-guide/WritingGUI.md

 **`TGView.`**

-This class has four data members keeping information about the widget id – important for event processing, the window which handles the widget’s events, the widget status flags and the assigned command (if there is any).
+This class has four data members keeping information about the widget id
+- important for event processing, the window which handles the widget's events, the widget status flags and the assigned command (if there is any).
 The general properties of **`TGWidget`** are specified by `SetFlags(Int_t flags)` and `ClearFlags(Int_t flags)` methods.
 The status flags are: `kWidgetWantFocus`, `kWidgetHasFocus`, and `kWidgetIsEnabled`.
-The method `Associate(const TGWindow* w)` – sets the window which handles the widget events.
+The method `Associate(const TGWindow* w)` - sets the window which handles the widget events.
-`SetCommand(const char* command)` – sets the command to be executed.
+`SetCommand(const char* command)` - sets the command to be executed.
 The command string can be gathering via `GetCommand()` method.
 For example, the third parameter in **`TGTextButton`** constructor can be omitted and set later in your program, i.e. instead of: